sqlbunny/sqlbunny/docs/getting-started.md

 The main function calls sqlbunny's `Run`, which takes a slice of configuration items.
 Everything is done through config items: enabling plugins, defining types and models...

-In this case, the first two items enable the `typelib` and `migration` plugins. `typelib` defines many useful data types, and `migration` adds support for generating migrations.
+In this case, the first two items enable the `stdtypes` and `migration` plugins. `stdtypes` defines many useful data types, and `migration` adds support for generating migrations.

 The last configuration item defines a model named `book`.